UrbanApps/UALogger/README.md

     UALogFull(@"Foobar");
     => <0xb26b730 UAViewController.m:28 (viewDidLoad)> Foobar

-`UALogPlain` logs to the console just like NSLog, with no additional information.
+`UALogPlain` logs to the console exactly like NSLog, with no additional information.

     UALogPlain(@"Foobar");
     => Foobar